slinkp/godot-bounce-1/README.md

 - Ball - RigidBody2D
   - get ideas from "instancing" demo Ball.tscn
+    - also this tutorial for zero gravity bouncing https://www.youtube.com/watch?v=vRiCBsAgTG4
   - contains a Sprite2D node, configure it with a ball image, could copy the same one
   - contains a CollisionShape2D
 - WallsContainer - Node?